 Mount Mary University is a recognized leader in dietetics education in southeastern Wisconsin and is the only Coordinated Program in Milwaukee.
-The two year program combines the required 1200 hours of supervised practice with the coursework to prepare you to be eligible to take the Registration Examination for Dietitians upon completion of the program and become a registered dietitian.
+The program combines the required 1200 hours of supervised experiential learning with the coursework to prepare you to take the Registration Examination for Dietitians and become a registered dietitian.

 Prepare for a Career Helping People Live & Eat Healthy